If I file an extension to complete my tax return after the IRS deadline, are there any mistakes I should avoid that involve stock compensation income?

 You must accurately estimate how much tax you need to pay.
 By paying 100% of your tax when you file the extension, you avoid interest and penalties.
 See the IRS tips on errors to avoid.

+The IRS has different penalties for the failure to file at all and for underpaying taxes owed.
 The safe harbor for avoiding a penalty for your extension is paying at least 90% of the total actual income tax.
-If you owe any taxes with the actual return that you file by the extension deadline, you owe interest on any underpayment going back to the original April due date.
+If you owe any taxes with the actual return that you file by the extension deadline, you owe interest on any underpayment going back to the original filing due date.
 The IRS publishes the rates every quarter (see Internal Revenue Code Section 6621).
 If you end up paying more than 10% of your total tax with your actual return after the deadline, interest and penalties will apply.
 To avoid the failure-to-file penalty on what you owe, you must file the extension no later than the original deadline of your return.

-Alert: In 2020, the penalty for the failure to file a federal tax return within 60 days after the due date is either $435 or 100% of unpaid tax, whichever is lower.
+Alert: Starting in 2020, the minimum penalty for the failure to file a federal tax return within 60 days after the due date is either $435 or 100% of unpaid tax, whichever is lower.
 The dollar penalty is adjusted annually for inflation.

 Different Extension Form For US Taxpayers Outside The United States

-Income received by US citizens living anywhere in the world is subject to US federal income tax laws, though you are actually taxed only if your yearly income exceeds a certain amount ($107,600 in 2020).
-If you're one of these taxpayers, you request an extension of the filing deadline on IRS Form 2350.
+Income received by US citizens living anywhere in the world is subject to US federal income tax laws, though you are actually taxed only if your yearly income exceeds a certain amount ($112,000 in 2022).
+US citizens and resident aliens abroad can request an extension of the filing deadline on IRS Form 2350.
 When you file, be sure to claim the foreign earned income exclusion on IRS Form 2555 or IRS Form-2555-EZ, which you attach to your IRS Form 1040 tax return.

 Remember To File An Extension For Your State Return